icalvo/icalvo.github.io/music/bodas_de_sangre_a/index.markdown

 Incidental music for Bodas de Sangre, a play by Barbara Otto Schneider for the theatrical group (Grupo Pentagrama) of Ramiro de Maeztu Secondary School.

-This music won an award for the Best Original Score at the "IV Certamen de Teatro Escolar" (4th School Theatre Competition), organized by the Madrid Autonomous Community.
-The awards ceremony happened at January 28th 1998
+This music won an award for the Best Original Score at the "IV Certamen de Teatro Escolar" (4th School Theatre Competition), organized by the Community of Madrid.
+The awards ceremony happened at January 28th 1998.